 Greg Frederickson’s second book shows a twist hinge dissection of a square to a dodecagon.
 A simple conversion (and a minor change) gives this locked dissection.

 This dissection is another that is not derived from a twist hinged dissection but instead directly from the normal 7 piece dissection.
-It is a shame that the extra piece is so small.
+It is an unusual dissection on this page as it does not require any pieces to be turned over.
+There is a small lug piece that I consider an imperfection.

 This dissection is another that is not derived from a twist hinged dissection but instead directly from the normal 8 piece dissection.